UniMMAD: Unified Multi-Modal and Multi-Class Anomaly Detection via MoE-Driven Feature Decompression: Related Work

 \subsection{Unified Vision Model}

 Large-scale foundation models have driven efforts to unify diverse vision tasks with shared parameters.
 In supervised settings, SegGPT~\cite{wang2023seggpt} frames segmentation as in-context coloring, and Spider~\cite{zhao2024spider} extends this to unify context-independent and medical tasks.
 For anomaly detection, most methods follow a one-class-one-model scheme.
 RD~\cite{deng2022anomaly} uses reverse knowledge distillation, while PatchCore~\cite{roth2022towards} compares memory bank features.
 UniAD~\cite{you2022unified} proposes a unified multi-class model within a single-modality dataset.
 ViTAD~\cite{joy2025vitad} and MambaAD~\cite{he2024mambaad} further improve performance via transformers and state-space models.
-To address the challenges of diverse scenes, modalities, and classes, we propose a practical unified framework that supports anomaly detection across all three dimensions.
+To address the challenges of diverse scenes, we propose a practical unified framework that supports anomaly detection across modalities, classes, and fields.